-Kimberly White is a single mother of three boys who now dedicates her life to accomplishing the things that once seemed unattainable.
+Kimberly White is a single mother of three boys who dedicated her life to accomplishing the things that once seemed unattainable.

-After her 10th grade year in high school she dropped out due to the “lack of help and support [she] needed” to be successful.
-The spiraling continued when she found herself in an abusive relationship and what seemed like no light at the end of a very dark tunnel.
+After her 10th grade year in high school Kimberly dropped out due to the “lack of help and support [she] needed” to be successful.
+She found herself in an abusive relationship and it seemed as if there was no light at the end of a very dark tunnel.

 With continual help and support, something Kimberly was rarely afforded in her younger years, she has attained her HSE Diploma and successfully complete her vocational training through BCO to bridge her one step closer to her CNA certification.

 Thanks to programs like BCO, stories like Kimberly’s happen every day.
-The continual support and funding ensures Mary Rigg Neighborhood Center can continue being a leader in empowering adult education and job training programs in Indianapolis.
+The continual support and funding ensures Mary Rigg’s role in the community as a leader for empowering adults through education and job training in Indianapolis.

 For more information on receiving your own HSE Diploma, click here.